elllie/bytesizecs/chapters/0-Introduction/2-HelloPython.md

 print("Hello World!")
 ```

 You can create a new text file, type this command into the file, and then save it.
 We recommend that you name it `hello.py`.
-(You could also download this code as a <a download href="hello.py">Python program</a>, but really it is more fun to make your own Hello World program from scratch!)
+(You could also download this code as a <a download href="hello.py">Python program</a>, but really it is more fun to make your own Hello World program from scratch.)

 Let's talk more about what `print("Hello World!")` is doing.